apache/directory-fortress-commander/README.md

 ___________________________________________________________________________________
 ## SECTION 7.
 Fortress Web properties

-This section describes most of the fortress.properties that are needed to control fortress-web behavior.
+This section describes the properties needed to control fortress web.

 1. LDAP Hostname coordinates.
 The host name can be specified as a fully qualified domain name or IP address.